 How can I be a seat filler or on the red carpet for the Emmy Awards?

 Seat fillers and red-carpet arrivals are two of television fans' most coveted places to experience the Emmy Awards.
-For information on possible 2016 seat-filler and bleacher seat opportunities, please check back in late July/early August of 2017 for possible future opportunities.
+All seat-filler positions and red-carpet bleacher seats are taken for 2016.
+Please check back in late July/early August of 2017 for possible future opportunities.

 Who can vote for the Emmy Awards?

 The Emmy award is a symbol of peer recognition.
 The Academy has over 20,000 members, divided into 29 peer groups of specialized fields.
 The members of each peer group vote on the nominees and winners for categories pertaining to their area of specialty.
 If you are a professional in the television industry you be eligible for membership, and those voting.
 Find out How to Join.